 Occasionally you might have to troubleshoot your child's hearing aid.
 Here are some common problems and things to try before contacting your child's audiologist.

-When there is no sound or the sound is unclear during a listening check: \square Put in a new battery and perform listening check again ☐ Check for corrosion on the battery contacts (metal pieces inside the battery compartment); if you find corrosion, contact your child's Audiologist \square Double check that hearing aid is on \square Clean any wax from the earmold $\hfill\Box$ Check the tubing for moisture; if you find moisture or debris, blow it out with the air blower If the hearing aid is whistling (feedback) when in your child's ear: $\hfill\Box$ Check earmold placement in ear and make sure the earmold is snuggly in ear \square Remove any wax from the earmold \square Check for moisture in the earmold tubing, blow it out as needed \Box Check for cracks in earmold and tubing.
-If cracked or signs of damage, contact your child's audiologist ☐ Wax may be blocking the ear canal.
+When there is no sound or the sound is unclear during a listening check:

+- □ Put in a new battery and perform listening check again - Check for corrosion on the battery contacts (metal pieces inside the battery compartment); if you find corrosion, contact your child's Audiologist - Double check that hearing aid is on - □ Clean any wax from the earmold - □ Check the tubing for moisture; if you find moisture or debris, blow it out with the air blower

+If the hearing aid is whistling (feedback) when in your child's ear:

+Check earmold placement in ear and make sure the earmold fits tightly inside the ear

+- □ Remove any wax from the earmold - Check for moisture in the earmold tubing, blow it out as needed - □ Check for cracks in earmold and tubing.
+If cracked or signs of damage, contact your child's audiologist - □ Wax may be blocking the ear canal.
 Contact your child's audiologist or primary care physician